 Sign requests MUST be signed.
 The signature MUST have a Same-Document URI-Reference (URI=””) to ensure that the signature covers the complete <dss:SignRequest> element.

-The resulting <ds:Signature> element MUST be placed inside the <dss:OptionalInputs> element in accordance with section 5 of .
+The resulting <ds:Signature> element MUST be placed inside the <dss:OptionalInputs> element in accordance with section 5 of DSS-Ext.

 The Signature Service MUST NOT process the sign request unless the signature of the sign request can be authenticated as originating from a legitimate Requesting Service.